 - Can monitor all key VoIP metrics including custom QoS thresholds

-- The Site24x7 is highly detailed, and may take time to full explore all options and features
+- The Site24x7 is highly detailed and may take time to fully explore all options and features

 The Site24x7 APM service is charged for by subscription.
 Customers have the option of taking out a base package and then adding on extra services.
 That base plan is called Pro and it costs $28 per month for a service that monitors five network interfaces – that number can be expanded with add-on fees.
 You can get a 30-day free trial of the Site24x7 APM Pro plan.

 Related: Cisco network monitoring tools

 ThousandEyes is a network monitoring platform that doubles up as one of the best VoIP monitoring tools on the market.
 ThousandEyes correlates VoIP performance with the core performance metrics like latency, packet loss, and jitter.
 These are the basic indicators for seeing how well VoIP services are functioning.